MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-create-remote-wmr.md

 ## Optional: Custom data channels

 Custom data channels can be used to send user data over the already established remoting connection.
-See [custom data channels](holographic-remoting-custom-data-channels.md) for more information.
+For more information, see [Custom Data Channels](holographic-remoting-custom-data-channels.md).

 ## Optional: Coordinate System Synchronization

 Starting with version [2.7.0](holographic-remoting-version-history.md#v2.7.0) coordinate system synchronization can be used to align spatial data between the player and remote application.
-See [Coordinate System Synchronization with Holographic Remoting Overview](holographic-remoting-coordinate-system-synchronization.md) for more information.
+For more information, see [Coordinate System Synchronization with Holographic Remoting Overview](holographic-remoting-coordinate-system-synchronization.md).

 ## See Also
 * [Holographic Remoting overview](holographic-remoting-overview.md)